yoannduc/dailyrotate/README.md

 # Dailyrotate

-Dailyrotate is a daily rotating file connection for go (golang).
+Dailyrotate is a daily rotating file writer for go (golang).
 It is based on top of [os.OpenFile](https://golang.org/pkg/os/#OpenFile) and implements [io.Writer](https://golang.org/pkg/io/#Writer) interface.
 Dailyrotate also cleans the directory to always match the number of rotated files you want.

 ## Why